-- 1. Install all hardware components (host computers, storage subsystems, and cables) that you want to connect to the network.
+- Install all hardware components (host computers, storage subsystems, and cables) that you want to connect to the network.
 You might need to refer to the installation guides for the specific hardware components. - 2.
 Establish a naming convention for the storage subsystems that will be connected to the network.
-See "Step 1: Naming the storage subsystems" for more information. - 3.
-Record the storage subsystem names and management types in Appendix D, "Storage subsystem and controller information record," on page 191.
-An example of a completed information record is shown in Table 15 on page 47.
+See "Step 1: Naming the storage subsystems" on page 56 for more information.

+Record the storage subsystem names and management types in Appendix F, "Storage subsystem and controller information record," on page 223.
+An example of a completed information record is shown in Table 16.

-Note: Throughout the remaining steps, you will need to return to Appendix D. "Storage subsystem and controller information record," on page 191 to record information such as hardware Ethernet addresses and IP addresses.
+Note: Throughout the remaining steps, you will need to return to Appendix F, "Storage subsystem and controller information record," on page 223 to record information such as hardware Ethernet addresses and IP addresses.

 - 4. Obtain the IP address and host name of the host computer on which the host-agent software will run from the network administrator.
-See "Step 4: Assigning IP addresses to hosts and controllers" on page 51. - 5.
-Verify that the TCP/IP software is installed.
-For more information, see "Step 6" (Windows): Verifying the TCP/IP protocol and setting up the host or DNS table" on page 56. - 6.
+See "Step 4: Assigning IP addresses to hosts and controllers" on page 61. - Verify that the TCP/IP software is installed.
+For more information, see "Step 6 (Windows): Verifying the TCP/IP protocol and setting up the host or DNS table" on page 66. - 6.
 Power on the devices that are connected to the network.